Browsed by

 This goes on for a couple days when I finally throw on some shoes and risk the great outdoors of my neighborhood.
 I have to be careful to not swing my head around too much lest the vertigo send a not-so-subtle reminder that I can’t walk straight.
 “Warbler neck,” the term used to describe neck soreness after staring up into tree tops for warblers, has turned into my dizzying version called “Warbler Wobble.”

 The warm, golden glow of the sun cheers me up instantly, accompanied with a chorus of bird calls claiming territories for singing love songs.
-The Oak Titmouse is the loudest this early evening, with Anna’s Hummingbirds, Least Goldfinches, Mourning Doves, and Yellow-rumped Warblers offering backing vocals.
+The Oak Titmouse is the loudest this early evening, with Anna’s Hummingbirds, Lesser Goldfinches, Mourning Doves, and Yellow-rumped Warblers offering backing vocals.

 I stand in one spot straining my neck to see the finches and warblers without the help of binoculars.
 I’m hoping that the neighbors don’t think I’m weird, although I’ve worn my “Can’t Talk Now… I’m Birding” t-shirt for good measure.